Electronic Band Structure (EBS)

 Line and Marker Panel

-Line: select None, Solid, Dashed, or Dotted.
+Line: select line style from None, Solid, Dashed, and Dotted.

-Values Panel
+Spins/Values Panel

-vmin: set the lower bound for color-map normalization.
+vmin: set the lower bound for colormap normalization.

-vmax: set the upper bound for color-map normalization.
+vmax: set the upper bound for colormap normalization.

 Legend Panel